ValeriiMandryka/Boilerplate-Playwright-Allure-PlaywrightReport-Docker/README.md

 # Boilerplate-Playwright-PlaywrightReport-AllureReport
 Template repository for project based on Playwright framefork with configurated GitHub actions and Allure report.
 Can be used for auto testing on Chromium/Firefox/Webkit browsers and MobileChrome/MobileSafari also icluded Docker

-##  Attantion!
+ ##                                 NOTICE!
 To run tests on different browsers Antivirus tool should be switched off

 ## Steps to install project